 Options Trading Simulation

-Each team must be enrolled in a full-time undergraduate program, specializing in finance (or any other related discipline), in Canada.
+Each team must be enrolled in a full-time undergraduate or MBA program in Canada.

-Teams must be composed of one to five participants.
-There is no limit to the number of teams by university or faculty.
+Teams must be composed of one to four participants.
+There is no limit to the number of teams per university or faculty.

-- Each team is given a virtual cash account of $100,000 to build their options portfolio.
+- Each team is given a virtual cash account of $100,000 to build its options portfolio.

-- Each team is strongly encouraged to attend a classroom presentation hosted by their university's student ambassador on January 30, 2014, at 5:00 p.m.
-(EST).
-This education session will focus on the mandatory components of the simulation, the options trading strategies, and the trading simulator functionalities.
-This presentation will be followed by a live question period through webcast.
+- Each team is strongly encouraged to attend an education session hosted by their university's Student Ambassador between January 30, 2017 and February 3, 2017.
+Date and time will be determined a week prior the event depending your university.
+This education session will focus on the mandatory components of the Simulation, the options trading strategies, the trading simulator functionalities as well as the alerts and quotes.

-- To construct their options portfolio, each team must choose at least five Canadian options classes from 30 of the most active securities on the market.
+- To construct their options portfolio, teams must choose at least 10 Canadian options classes from the 100 most active Toronto Stock Exchange securities.

 - Each mandatory strategy must have a minimum notional value of $5,000 or 10 options contracts.
-There is no minimum holding period required.
+No minimum holding period required.

-- Mandatory strategies must be traded in a single transaction, and not by legs.
-To do so, select the appropriate strategy in the "Transaction Type" field of the Trading Simulator, failing which the mandatory strategies will not be recognized.
+- Mandatory strategies must be traded in a single transaction by selecting the "Transaction Type" field of the Trading Simulator, and not by legs.

-- All positions must be liquidated before market close on April 4, 2014.
-Each team with open positions after the last trading day will be disqualified.
+- All positions must be liquidated before the market close on April 7, 2017.

 Each team must execute the following four predefined options trading strategies:

-The three winning teams that have respected the mandatory components while accumulating the best return after nine trading weeks will be awarded a 1st prize of $10,000, a 2nd prize of $5,000 and a 3rd prize of $2,500 from the Montréal Exchange.
+The top 3 teams having achieved the best returns, while fulfilling all mandatory components after a maximum of 10 weeks of trading, will be awarded a 1st prize of $10,000, a 2nd prize of $5,000 and a 3rd prize of $2,500 respectively from the Montréal Exchange.

-The best performing team per university as well as the 50 best teams in the canadian ranking that have respected the mandatory components will receive a certificate of participation.
+The best performing team per university as well as the top 50, having fulfilled all the mandatory components, will receive a certificate of excellence.